Ayman-K-Siddiqui/Ayman-K-Siddiqui/README.md

 - 🌱 I’m currently learning **React.js through building projects**

-- 👨‍💻 All of my projects are available at [https://github.com/Ayman-K-Siddiqui](https://github.com/Ayman-K-Siddiqui)

 - 📫 How to reach me **ayman.siddiqui@torontomu.ca**

 - ⚡ Fun fact **I am obsessed with coding and new technology!!**